Create a new feature branch git branch jc_new_feature # Checkout your new feature branch git checkout jc_new_feature

-It's very easy to feel insecure about using Git, and the spectre of losing work looms large.
+It's easy to feel insecure about using Git.
+The spectre of lost work looms large.
 The key to making this system work is to go through the process a lot, regularly branching and merging.
-This gets you comfortable with the workflow and has the added bonus of making sure one branch never gets too far out of line with another.
+This gets you comfortable with the workflow and has the added bonus of ensuring one branch never gets too far out of line with another.

 Neither do I. You're busy, and so is your inbox.
 I'll only be in touch when I publish something new.
 And of course it goes without saying your email will be kept completely private.